Bans Conservation Centre

 - Collecting and saving thousands of glass bottles for a project to turn them into sand for our beaches.

 - Fish ponds for research and study.
-The fish are mainly used to ensure efficiency and optimum development in other areas, as they are fantastic indicators of water health.
+Using fish as fantastic indicators of water health ensures efficiency and optimum development in various areas.

 - Making as much as possible from the natural environment.
-Bamboo from the land is used to make lampshades and waste paper baskets for resort furnishings.
+People use bamboo from the land to create lampshades and waste paper baskets for resort furnishings.
 Meanwhile, stronger woods are used to craft chairs, benches, and tables etc.

 - Recycling as much as possible.
-Old milk containers are used to make bags and floor mats.
-Aluminium, cardboard, plastics, and any spare glass is compressed, packaged, and sent to recycling plants on the mainland.
+People use old milk containers to create bags and floor mats.
+They compress, package, and send aluminum, cardboard, plastics, and any spare glass to recycling plants on the mainland.
 Bans also takes batteries and hazardous waste like aerosols for safe disposal, and is the only company on the island to do so.

 If you’d like to learn more and see for yourself, tours are available every Monday, Wednesday, and Friday, or on request for larger groups and bespoke tours.
 Please email [email protected] or call 077456466 for more details.